We have been running the wildlife sanctuary for many years where injured or orphaned animals are cared for and released back into the.

-We cannot take care of all the animals in need of help - the hunting authorities, for example, are responsible for game that can be hunted.
+We cannot take care of all animals in need of help - the hunting authorities for example are responsible for huntable wild animals that can be hunted.

-are euthanized by our specialist staff or remain permanently with us or in another zoological facility.
+are euthanized by our specialist staff or remain permanently with us or go to another zoological facility.

 Our wildlife sanctuary also supports local nature conservation and veterinary authorities in the classification or temporary accommodation, care and referral of confiscated wildlife.